Echo chamber (media): Concept

 The Internet has expanded the variety and amount of accessible political information.
 On the positive side, this may create a more pluralistic form of public debate; on the negative side, greater access to information may lead to selective exposure to ideologically supportive channels.
 In an extreme "echo chamber", one purveyor of information will make a claim, which many like-minded people then repeat, overhear, and repeat again (often in an exaggerated or otherwise distorted form) until most people assume that some extreme variation of the story is true.

 The echo chamber effect occurs online when a harmonious group of people amalgamate and develop tunnel vision.
 Participants in online discussions may find their opinions constantly echoed back to them, which reinforces their individual belief systems due to the declining exposure to other's opinions.
 Their individual belief systems are what culminate into a confirmation bias regarding a variety of subjects.
 When an individual wants something to be true, they often will only gather the information that supports their existing beliefs and disregard any statements they find that are contradictory or speak negatively upon their beliefs.
 Individuals who participate in echo chambers often do so because they feel more confident that their opinions will be more readily accepted by others in the echo chamber.
 This happens because the Internet has provided access to a wide range of readily available information.
 People are receiving their news online more rapidly through less traditional sources, such as Facebook, Google, and Twitter.
-These and many other social platforms and online media outlets have established personalized algorithms intended to cater specific information to individuals’ online feeds.
+These and many other social platforms and online media outlets have established personalized algorithms intended to cater specific information to individuals' online feeds.
 This method of curating content has replaced the function of the traditional news editor.
 The mediated spread of information through online networks causes a risk of an algorithmic filter bubble, leading to concern regarding how the effects of echo chambers on the internet promote the division of online interaction.

-It is important to note that members of an echo chamber are not fully responsible for their convictions.
+Members of an echo chamber are not fully responsible for their convictions.
 Once part of an echo chamber, an individual might adhere to seemingly acceptable epistemic practices and still be further misled.
 Many individuals may be stuck in echo chambers due to factors existing outside of their control, such as being raised in one.

 Furthermore, the function of an echo chamber does not entail eroding a member's interest in truth; it focuses upon manipulating their credibility levels so that fundamentally different establishments and institutions will be considered proper sources of authority.